ProxiBlue/vagrant_m2_vuestorefront/readme.md

     * ```mkdir -p ./vuestorefront-config-overlay/vue-storefront/config/```
     * ```cp -xav ./sites/vue-storefront/config/default.json ././vuestorefront-config-overlay/vue-storefront/config/local.json```
 * Follow this guide, and setup magento OAuth keys: https://docs.vuestorefront.io/guide/installation/magento.html (remember, you will edit the OVERLAY CONFIGS)
-    * you want to stop here: ```yarn mage2vs import``` - you only want to do teh OAuth keys, not the import, that is the next step!
+    * you want to stop here: ```yarn mage2vs import``` - you only want to do the OAuth keys, not the import, that is the next step!
 * Install https://github.com/DivanteLtd/magento2-vsbridge-indexer
     * ```vagrant ssh```
     * ```composer require divante/magento2-vsbridge-indexer-msi:0.1.0```